MathCancer/PhysiCell/README.md

 **Latest info:**  follow [@MathCancer](https://twitter.com/MathCancer) on Twitter (http://twitter.com/MathCancer)

-See changes.txt for the full change log.
+See changes.md for the full change log.

 * * *

 ## Release summary:

-This release improves includes minor bug fixes ...
+This release improves includes minor bug fixes for compiling in older versions of MinGW, and simplified XML MultiCellDS outputs that no longer record the relative pathing to .mat files.
+(This allows users to read data from their actual locations, rather than from a parent directory.)
+This release includes minor code cleanups in BioFVM for cleaner compiling in Ubuntu.
+Lastly, we have make small refinements to the sample projects and makefiles to default data saving to the ./output directory, and to prevent future releases from excluding the output directory from the zip releases.

 **NOTE:** OSX users must now define PHYSICELL_CPP system variable.
 See the documentation.